aws-samples/aws-hpc-tutorials/content/03-Cluster/_index.md

 1. Create a Cluster with AWS ParallelCluster
 2. Connect to the cluster
-3. Get to know the cluster
+3. Get to know Slurm
-4. Install Spack package manager
-5. Inform Spack of external packages
-6. Install Intel compilers and MPI
+4. Install NCCL and run NCCL Tests
-7. Install NCL